 - cost savings beyond those anticipated using the traditional design-bid-build project delivery method with operational responsibility maintained by the County under its operations program.

-CH2M (now Jacobs) has 100 percent responsibility, with its strategic delivery partner Archer Western Construction, for delivery of the ANWRF project.
-CH2M (now Jacobs) delivered the ANWRF using our industry unique, single-entity, integrated design-build-operate (DBO) approach.
-CH2M (now Jacobs) was the lead design professional engineering firm, the firm primarily responsible for the construction of the facility, and the long-term operator of the facility.
+Jacobs has 100 percent responsibility, with its strategic delivery partner Archer Western Construction, for delivery of the ANWRF project.
+Jacobs delivered the ANWRF using our industry unique, single-entity, integrated design-build-operate (DBO) approach.
+Jacobs was the lead design professional engineering firm, the firm primarily responsible for the construction of the facility, and the long-term operator of the facility.

 With well over 1,000,000 man-hours delivered with only a single recordable incident (TRI) and no lost time (DART), the ANWRF went into full operations in August 2014.
 This project went on to win 12 industry awards, most notably two of the highest DBIA honors (Design-Build Institute of America), the “” 2014 DBIA National Award of Excellence in Process”” and the “”2014 DBIA National Award of Excellence in Water/Wastewater.”